Muhammad-Azharul-Islam/dev-task-manager-php/README.md

 2. **Installation**
    - Clone the repository to your web server directory
-   - Create a MySQL database named `techflow`
+   - Create a MySQL database named `project_management`
    - Import the database schema from `database.sql`
    - Configure database connection in `config/database.php`
    - Ensure the `assets/uploads` directory is writable